edriveX16/DOTMATRIX/README.md

 Up to now (14th July 24) a ready to use binary (DOTMAT9.PRG)

-and a few parts of the source code have been uploaded
+and a few parts of the source code have been uploaded.

-Missing parts need some rework and will be added over time
+Missing parts need some rework and will be added over time.

+In the long run some documentation will be added, please be patient.